Workflow-specific products Content, decks, briefs, proposals, legal, and sales each have a clearer buying path.

 Turn approved articles and source pieces into email-ready derivatives with shared voice and structure instead of rewriting by channel.

-Reviewable long-form assets
+Reviewable long-form content

 Transformations and publishing